The OYB 7-Way Bag!

 January 16, 2012

 [$50, postpaid in US.
 I found about 6 more in my backstock.
-They are more used and scuffed, only 60% grade.]
+They are used and scuffed, about 50% grade.]

-The OYB "Nordic Messenger Bag" is ready for action!
+The OYB 7-Way Bag is ready for action!

 This unique bag has 7 ways it can be used or carried.

-The bags are used---about 60% grade.
+The bags are rare and used---about 50% grade.
+About half used-up.
 They all have marks, scuffs, wrinkles, a bit of corrosion, maybe a few vintage repairs, maybe a previous soldier's name in pen.
 They have a "burnished" look. ...With a few good years of use left in them still, for sure!

-Now, these "seconds" have brown leather.
-I also have variants with a grey/greenish colored leather.
-They are supercool, too, just not brown.
-And they are in 75% condition!
-(Plus I have a few dozen of them.)
-If you want a nicer bag, just ask for a grey/green one!
+Now, by default they have brown leather.
+I also have variants with a gray/greenish colored leather.
+They are supercool, too, just not as brown -- the brown shows thru in a burnished way.
+And they are in somewhat better condition!
+(Plus I have a dozen of them.)
+So, if you want a nicer bag, just ask for a gray/green one!
+(Sample pic below shows a less typical solid gray/green item with less brown showing thru.
+The ones I have have more brown in the faded mix.
+In use, the gray/greens become browner.)

 Click on the PayPal button to the left under the picture and order away!
 Available with extra options like the very popular snug-mount stick (to optimize saddlebag mode), and top-straps.
 Read on, there's so much more!
 (Hmm, this is such a long product description, but what can I leave out?)